Skip to main content

 Substantive weaknesses

-• Insufficient evidence of continuous residence.
+• Lack of sufficient evidence for continuous residence.

 • To avoid incomplete application or insufficient evidence: Follow instructions carefully; include all required supporting documents.